-a) The District is encouraged to continue looking for operational efficiencies and alternative funding/governance structures.
+- a) The District is encouraged to continue looking for operational efficiencies and alternative funding/governance structures. - b) The District will be scheduled for a focused MSR in three years that covers fire and emergency medical services and overall financial standing.